 - "Rules of Engagement": The conditions under which military forces may use force towards the enemy, and what degree of force they may use.

 - The Walking Dead: The concept of people losing their humanity.

 - The Dark Side of the Moon by Pink Floyd: Refers literally to the hemisphere of the Moon that is not currently lit by the sun, or figuratively to the "far side": the hemisphere that is permanently turned away from Earth.

 - Albedo 0.39: Percentage of light the Earth reflects into space.

-- Synchronicity: In Jungian psychoanalysis, the possibility that two apparently coincident contemporaneous occurrences can hold some deeper meaning.
+- Synchronicity by The Police: In Jungian psychoanalysis, the possibility that two apparently coincident contemporaneous occurrences can hold some deeper meaning.